wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/twitter-clone.md

 	],
 ```

-After updating our WunderGraph Config, run the following command to initialize the setup.
+After updating your WunderGraph Config, run the following command to initialize the setup.

 ```bash
 wunderctl generate